KarolDuracz/scratchpad/Augmented Reality (AR)/README.md

-I want to learn something about it, because the interactive 3D world is an interesting topic. <br /><br />
+I want to learn something about it, because the interactive 3D world is an interesting topic.
+And this is very close to what I wanted to do back then, to enter the first person perspective and train behavioral skills. https://github.com/KarolDuracz/scratchpad/tree/main/3D%20board%20'11<br /><br />
 So far I've only tried running it with three.js.
 First result from google for the keywords "three js AR". https://stemkoski.github.io/AR-Examples/